addressky/Terms-Conditions/README.md

 Unless otherwise stated, addressky.com and/or its licensors own the intellectual property rights published on this website and materials used on addressky.com.
 Subject to the license below, all these intellectual property rights are reserved.
 You may view, download for caching purposes only, and print pages, files or other content from the website for your own personal use, subject to the restrictions set out below and elsewhere in these terms and conditions.
 You must not:
-•	republish material from this website in neither print nor digital media or documents (including republication on another website);
+•	republish material from this website in neither print nor digital media or documents (including republication on another website)

-•	sell, rent or sub-license material from the website;
+•	sell, rent or sub-license material from the website

-•	show any material from the website in public;
+•	show any material from the website in public

-•	reproduce, duplicate, copy or otherwise exploit material on this website for a commercial purpose;
+•	reproduce, duplicate, copy or otherwise exploit material on this website for a commercial purpose

-•	edit or otherwise modify any material on the website;
+•	edit or otherwise modify any material on the website

-•	redistribute material from this website - except for content specifically and expressly made available for redistribution; or
+•	redistribute material from this website - except for content specifically and expressly made available for redistribution or

 •	republish or reproduce any part of this website through the use of iframes or screenscrapers.

 Where content is specifically made available for redistribution, it may only be redistributed within your organisation.

 Acceptable use